 As happy as you may be with the wonderful bond between your child and her grandparents, you’ll still need some practical ideas for handling the day-to-day issues that may arise.
 Here are quick tips.

 Grandparents have raised their children, and you’re just getting started, so that makes them feel like they have the wisdom to share.
-Parenting has changed with the times but don’t discount a grandparent’s advice without considering it.
-You just may find a gem of parenting brilliance in a grandparent’s advice.
+Parenting has changed with the times but don’t discount a grandparent’s advice without considering it.
+You just may find a gem of parenting brilliance in a grandparent’s advice. - Showering with attention.

 Whether you think the grandparents spend too much time around your house, or don’t see the children often enough, you may find that the expectations of the relationship differ by side.
 Attempting to understand the other person’s point of view and encouraging open conversation are the keys to finding the right balance for everyone’s needs.